Map of the territory

-When tracking metrics on a Dataset pipeline, you need to define a dataset batch for the aggregate calculation - e.g. what dataset/batch to take the mean on.
-A batch can be defined in three ways:
+When tracking metrics on a Dataset pipeline, you need to define a dataset batch for the aggregate calculation - e.g. what dataset/batch to calculate the mean, max or min on.
+A batch can be defined in four ways:

 - Streaming Datasets: A batch defined by specified number of records/datapoints

 - Data Warehouse Datasets: Data divided into batches by specified time-based session window, e.g. records within a five second window pertains to the same batch

 - Cron Datasets: Schedule batches based on cron expressions